 About Hyde Park Barracks

-A British colony, New South Wales had long been a place where Britain had transported convicts, a practice which escalated in the early nineteenth century.
-In fact, by 1820, convicts made up almost 80% of the country’s population.
+A British colony, New South Wales had long been a place where Britain had transported convicts, a practice which escalated in the early 19th century.
+By 1820, convicts made up almost 80 per cent of the country’s population.
 Hyde Park Barracks in Sydney was therefore commissioned by Governor Lackland Macquarie and built with convict labour.

 In addition to providing them with shelter, Hyde Park Barracks were a form of control – an unofficial prison of sorts – where convicts could be carefully monitored in hope of improving their ‘moral character’.
 The barracks was the first of its kind and designed to hold up to 600 convicts.
 In fact the architect of Hyde Park Barracks, Francis Greenway, was himself a transported convict who was later granted a pardon.

 In the 1830’s Hyde Park Barracks took on a more openly punitive role as a court.
 Over 8,000 convicts had passed through Hyde Park Barracks by the time it was closed in 1848.

 Today, Hyde Park Barracks is open to the public as a museum about Australia’s history of convict transportation, acknowledging the role of the barracks within the British Empire’s forced migration of people across the world.
 Visitors take an iPod audio-tour around the site, following the footsteps of real people touched by the barracks, including male convicts, women in need, immigrants and Aboriginal nations.